miketwo/virtualsat/README.md

 This creates an interactive console with which to command the satellite (and eventually groundstation).

 Play with the satellite using the commands shown. **You can press enter on a blank line to get telemetry**.
 Notice how power charges/discharges.
 Notice how Value can be generated.
-Notice how if you run out of power, you lose all stored value and the reboot counter increments.
-Notice how telemetry is created.
+Notice what happens if you run out of power.
+Notice how telemetry is created and how you can schedule commands.

 You can visit http://localhost:5001/ to see current telemetry, and http://localhost:5001/history to see historical telemetry.
 Once you get a feel for how to optimally generate value, move on to the next level.